 What Is A Benami Property?

-A Benami property means or is referred to as a transaction or an arrangement, where a property is transferred to or held by a person with consideration for such property having been provided or paid by another person.
+The term “Benami” originates from the Persian language that literally translates into “the state of being without a name.”
+A Benami property means a transaction or an arrangement, where a property is transferred to or held by a person with consideration for such property having been provided or paid by another person.

-This Benami property received on behalf of an entity that is not the actual owner is also known as the ‘Benamidar.’
+This Benami property is received on behalf of an entity that is not the actual owner, known as the ‘Benamidar.’
 They, as per the law, are required to pay the tax on their income as they become the legal owner of the land.

 What Are The Laws Of The Benamidar Under Whom The Property Is Held, In The Name Of A Benami Transaction?